Monster Truck Madness: Development and release

-American video game studio Terminal Reality, Inc. created an unreleased 1995 MS-DOS product titled Heavy Metal Truck (codenamed Metal Crush), but in 1996 they renamed it to Monster Truck Madness and developed it for Windows 95.
-Other games developed by Terminal Reality include Hellbender and CART Precision Racing.
+American video game studio Terminal Reality, Inc. (TRI) developed a 1995 alien-themed combat flight simulation game named Terminal Velocity.
+It was published by game distributor 3D Realms for MS-DOS as three episodes, with the first of them being offered as shareware.
+The studio subsequently started to make games for software publisher Microsoft, the first two being Fury³ and Hellbender.
+Both products received mixed reviews for their similarities to Terminal Velocity and Wing Commander III: Heart of the Tiger.
+Terminal Reality created an unreleased 1995 MS-DOS product titled Heavy Metal Truck (codenamed Metal Crush), but in 1996 they renamed it to Monster Truck Madness and developed it for Windows 95.

 They designed it to accurately simulate monster truck events such as drag tracks and enclosed circuit races, and replicate the titular off-road vehicles on land, when jumping, and during collisions.
 The trucks' sound effects were recorded and digitized from such races.
 The game's twelve monster trucks were used under license from companies like Bigfoot 4×4, Inc., the owner of Bigfoot and Snake Bite.
 The developer hired announcer Armey Armstrong to perform sports commentary, resulting in lines such as "Bigfoot is doing it in the air!" and "when it's going your way, it's going your way".

 On May 16, the game was displayed at the 1996 Electronic Entertainment Expo (E3), and Microsoft announced its autumn release date.
-It was released in North America on August 31.
+It was released in North America during the August 31-September 9 period.
 Monster Truck Madness was one of the first titles to provide force feedback and Direct3D support and required a video card for smooth, quickly processed graphics.
 It even included an online manual and full motion videos (FMVs) of monster truck events.
 TRI distributed through its website a freely downloadable program titled Track Editor Version 1.0 for users to create custom races for the game, but they were surprised by popular demand for a truck editor, so they included that in Monster Truck & Track Editor Version 1.1.
 They also released a "POD management program" named Podman.